 Open: Parking lots, trails, most grounds, restrooms at top of hill near Sandburg Home.

-Closed: Barn and barnyard, Sandburg Home, restrooms, and other structures, water fountains, visitor shuttle, and special events.
+Closed: Barn and barnyard, Sandburg Home, restrooms near front lake, and other structures, water fountains (except for water bottle filling station at top of the hill), visitor shuttle, and special events.

 While the listed areas are accessible for visitors to enjoy, a return to full operations will continue to be phased, and services may be limited.
 When recreating, please follow local area health orders, practice Leave No Trace principles, and avoid crowding and high-risk outdoor activities.